Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products

-Returning to \fig{diagram_pp_VH}, we therefore expect to observe, at the level of the hadronic cross section, modulations in hadron yield that based on Lorentz invariance are either proportional to $\vec{p}_T^H \cdot \vec{p}_T^h \propto \cos \varphi$ or the contraction $\eps(P_{a}, P_{b}, p_H, p_h) \propto \sin \varphi$ with the Levi-Civita symbol, where $\varphi \equiv \varphi_h - \varphi_H$ is the signed azimuthal separation between $H$ and $h$, see \fig{kinematics}.
+Returning to \fig{diagram_pp_VH}, we thus expect to observe, at the level of the hadronic cross section, modulations in hadron yield that based on Lorentz invariance are either proportional to $\vec{p}_T^H \cdot \vec{p}_T^h \propto \cos \Delta \varphi$ or the contraction $\eps(P_{a}, P_{b}, p_H, p_h) \propto \sin \Delta \varphi$ with the Levi-Civita symbol, where $\Delta \varphi \equiv \varphi_h - \varphi_H$ is the signed azimuthal separation between $H$ and $h$, see \fig{kinematics}.
 The maximal violation of parity by the weak interaction makes the latter the dominant one multiplying CP-even (real) Yukawa couplings $y_q$.
-This modulation leads to a difference between hadron rates $N^+_{h,V}$ observed at $p_{y}^{h} > 0$ compared to the rate $N^-_{h,V}$ at negative $p_y^h < 0$ in a righthanded coordinate system chosen as in \fig{kinematics}.
+This modulation leads to a difference between hadron rates $N^+_{Xh}$ observed at $p_{y}^{h} > 0$ compared to the rate $N^-_{Xh}$ at negative $p_y^h < 0$ in a righthanded coordinate system chosen as in \fig{kinematics}.
 We therefore propose to measure the asymmetry observable

-where the denominator is given by the total single-inclusive cross section for $VH$ production with a tagged hadron in a suitable forward acceptance volume.
-The signal cross section in the numerator is predicted to be
+where $X$ is a reconstructed state that the $V H$ system decays into at a relative rate $\eps_{X/VH}$, including experimental efficiencies.
+Here $\sigma_{X h}$ is the cross section for producing $X$ and a tagged hadron in a forward acceptance volume, which includes hard QCD background processes and unsuppressed pile-up, i.e., unrelated secondary hadron collisions in the detector.
+(Accordingly, $\eps_h$ is the signal efficiency of pile-up suppression cuts for hadron type $h$.)
+The on-shell signal asymmetry cross section in the numerator is predicted to be

-in terms of a perturbatively calculable coefficient $C^{TU}_{qq'V}$~\cite{paper2}, the (anti)quark BMFrFs $\bar{h}_{ih}^\perp(x_a)$ integrated over the acceptance volume, standard PDFs $f_j(x_b)$, and the Yukawa coupling of the respective transversely polarized parton.
+in terms of a perturbatively calculable coefficient $C^{TU}_{qq'V}$~\cite{supplement}, the (anti)quark BMFrFs $\bar{h}_{ih}^\perp(x_a)$ integrated over the acceptance volume, standard PDFs $f_j(x_b)$, and the Yukawa coupling of the respective transversely polarized parton.